zwets/zwets.github.io/_notes/nano-cookbook.md

     conda create -n medaka -c conda-forge -c bioconda medaka

-but this has been problematic recently, and versions have been lagging considerably behind releases.
+but this has been problematic recently, with versions lagging behind Medaka releases.

 Building from source _in a Conda environment_ (see the Chapter on "Installation Do's and Donts" below) is probably your best option.

 Medaka comes in a CPU and GPU version.
 The CPU version has acceptable runtime for moderate volumes of reads.
 Running Medaka on all CPUs:

     conda activate medaka
     medaka_consensus -i INPUT_FQ -d ASSEMBLY_FA -o OUTDIR -m MEDAKA_MODEL -t $(nproc)

 Where `MEDAKA_MODEL` should be chosen as closely as possible to the model used for `guppy_basecaller`.
 `medaka tools list_models` lists the available models.

 ### Hybrid Assembly: Polypolish